This post was updated February 20th, 2020.

 There are plenty of great LGBT events held every year in Torremolinos providing a great excuse to visit the city.
 Torremolinos of course has its own gay pride event which occurs in June every year.
 In 2016, WonderBeach Festival came to Torremolinos in early July.
 This five day celebration is filled with concerts and some of the most well known parties in Spain including WE Party, My Pleasure and PAPA Party – hosted by Eliad Cohen.
 Lastly, there’s the Mad Bear Beach Festival which is a long weekend full of parties for, you guessed it, bears!

-For the 8th year in a row, Delice Dream is bringing their popular festival to Spain, this time to the gay-friendly town of Torremolinos.
+For more than a decade, Delice Dream brings their popular festival to Spain, now to the gay-friendly town of Torremolinos.
 This event features awesome parties and activities in one of the best gay beach cities in Europe.
 Just a brief sample of the carryings-on: a drag queen and best bum contest, barbecue, pool party, Grindr party and appearances by numerous gay-lebrities.
-Check their website to get the lowdown and explore your options for hotels, tickets plus this year’s 8th anniversary program and more.
+Check their website to get the lowdown and explore your options for hotels, tickets plus this year’s program and more.

 The sand at the beaches in Torremolinos is perfect for lying out and soaking up the sun.
 For the gays, there are three main beaches to choose from.
 El Gato/Eden Beach is a popular gay beach with plenty of gorgeous guys to keep your eyes busy.
 Both tourists and locals go here and it’s quite accessible from the main part of town.
 Poseidon Beach right next to the restaurant by the same name was a more popular gay beach a couple decades ago.
 Nowadays it’s become less popular with the gays having more straight visitors and families.
 For a cruising/nude beach, Guadalmar Beach is a mixed nude beach farther out from the city between Torremolinos and Malaga near the Campo Golf Course.